mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-reception-of-a-good-or-service-without-monetary-consideration.md

 ---
 layout: post
-title: '2.
-Rules to follow: Accounting for contributions received in the form of goods and services'
+title: 2.
+Accounting for contributions received in the form of goods and services
 lang: en
 lang-ref: "2"
 permalink: "/en/guide/2-rules-to-follow/"